Honors Colloquium Fall 2021

 Sept.
 17: The Search for the Happily Married Couple

 Sept.
-24: The Canon and the Cobbler; 1st journal is due at 3 p.m.
+24: The Search for the Happily Married Couple, and perhaps also The Canon and the Cobbler; 1st journal is due at 3 p.m.

 Oct.
 15: The Revenge of the Husband